-The trustees are responsible for the other information, which comprises the Trustees' Report (the summary of contributions) and the Chairman's Statement.
+The Trustees are responsible for the other information, which comprises the Trustees' report (including the report on actuarial liabilities and the summary of contributions), and the actuarial certification of the schedule of contributions.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon in this report.